SAP-samples/btp-s4hana-nocode-extension/create-application/deploy/README.md

 2. From the left-side subaccount menu navigate to **HTML5 Applications**.

-3. Under **Managed Application Router provided by SAP Launchpad Service**, you will find a list of applications.
+3. Under **Managed Application Router provided by SAP Build Work Zone, standard edition**, you will find a list of applications.

    ![show Applications](./images/html5_applications.png)